dave-f/irc-pontoon/README.md

 Maximum initial bets
 ----

 Maximum bets are governed by how many people are in the game.
 This is to avoid single player games racking up huge wins due to increased odds.
-Currently this is configured thus:
+This is set as:

-1 player - 1% of players' total chips
+* 1 player - 1% of players' total chips
-2 players - 10% of players' total chips
+* 2 players - 10% of players' total chips
-3 players - 20% of players' total chips
+* 3 players - 20% of players' total chips
-4 players - 25% of players' total chips
+* 4 players - 25% of players' total chips
-5+ players - 50% of players' total chips
+* 5+ players - 50% of players' total chips

 Further betting rounds
 ----